JD Spicer Zeb Solicitors Banner Image

 Read More

-Being charged with a cybercrime offence could have a huge impact on your life above and beyond the criminal penalties, including affecting your ability to find work in future.
-If you have been arrested or charged with cyber offence, or are concerned you may have committed such an offence, getting expert legal advice immediately is essential.
+Being charged with a cybercrime offence could have a huge impact on your life above and beyond the criminal penalties, including affecting your ability to find work in the future.
+If you have been arrested or charged with cybercrime offence, or are concerned you may have committed such an offence, getting expert legal advice immediately is essential.

 Having specialist representation as soon as possible could see you avoid charges, and if you are charged, the right legal support could secure an early acquittal, increase your chances of being found not guilty if you are prosecuted or minimise any penalties on conviction.